base/base/docs/specs/interop/predeploys.md

 ### Updates

-The `OptimismMintableERC20Factory` is updated to

-- use `CREATE3` instead of `CREATE2` to remove the compiler's dependency on address computation.
-- include a `deployments` mapping to store the `remoteToken` address for each deployed `OptimismMintableERC20`.
+The `OptimismMintableERC20Factory` is updated to include a `deployments` mapping that stores the `remoteToken` address for each deployed `OptimismMintableERC20`.
-  - This is essential for the liquidity migration process defined in the liquidity migration spec.
+This is essential for the liquidity migration process defined in the liquidity migration spec.

 ### Functions

-#### `createWithCreate3`
+#### `createOptimismMintableERC20WithDecimals`

 Creates an instance of the `OptimismMintableERC20` contract with a set of metadata defined by: